crs4/life_monitor/README.md

 To start the deployment, go through the following steps:

+0. `docker network create life_monitor` to create the Docker network;
 1. `make start`, to start the main LifeMonitor services;
 2. `make start-aux-services`, to start a preconfigured set of auxiliary services that are needed to test the LifeMonitor -- i.e., an instance of